blikblum/nextdoc/Readme.md

-Flatdoc
+Nextdoc
 =======

-Flatdoc is a small JavaScript file that fetches Markdown files and renders them as full pages.
+Nextdoc is a small JavaScript file that fetches Markdown files and renders them as full pages.
 Essentially, it's the easiest way to make open source documentation from *Readme* files.

+It's a mordenized fork of [flatdoc]

  * No server-side components
  * No build process needed